 The Central Michigan University Dietetic Internship (CMUDI) is a 32-week program which is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) (formerly CADE) by the Academy of Nutrition & Dietetics.

-The Central Michigan University Dietetic Internship is a supervised practice program, which provides students with the supervised practice experience needed to fulfill the competences for Dietitians established by the Accreditation Council for Education in Nutrition and Dietetics.
+The Central Michigan University Dietetic Internship is a supervised practice program, which provides students with the supervised practice experience needed to fulfill the competencies for Dietitians established by the Accreditation Council for Education in Nutrition and Dietetics.
 Graduates of the program will be issued a verification statement and are eligible to sit for the registration examination for Registered Dietitians (RD).
 A verification statement will be provided to the graduate and a copy will be submitted to Commission on Dietetic Registration (CDR).

 Program outcomes data available upon request.